ahmedhanyh/admin-dashboard/README.md

 An admin dashboard created using
 - HTML
 - CSS
-    * CSS Flexbox
     * CSS Grid

-The project is done mainly for practicing the CSS Grid layout module.
+The project is done mainly for practising the CSS Grid layout module.

 ###### This project is a part of [TheOdinProject](https://www.theodinproject.com)